locational/algo-api-docs/source/index.html.md

 Welcome to the DiSARM API!
 You can use our API to access some of our spatial analysis models written by our data scientists.

 All of our examples are in cURL, but can be used from any programming language with an HTTP library.
+Some examples are given, e.g. for accessing using R.

 # Authentication